aaron-grau/curic/rails/projects/first_routes/README.md

 users through the console.
 Add validations for presence of name and email.

-In your `UsersController#index`, grab all the users and render them as JSON.
+In your `UsersController#index`, fetch all the users from the database and render them as JSON.
 Remember that when you hand `render json:` anything, it automatically calls `to_json` on it for you.

-Make the request in your script and make sure you're getting the right JSON back.
+Make the request in Postman and make sure you're getting the right JSON back.
 Check your server log and note that the SQL that ran is logged there for you.
 All SQL queries your app makes will show up in the server log - yet another useful piece of information that the log